 What are some affordable accessibility upgrades I can make to ensure my short-term rental meets Nova Scotia's standards?

-Starting with budget-friendly accessibility updates can make a noticeable difference in making your short-term rental more inviting for all guests.
-Simple adjustments like installing grab bars in the bathroom, using portable ramps to improve entry access, and replacing round door handles with lever-style handles can significantly improve usability.
+Start with budget-friendly updates like installing grab bars in the bathroom, using portable ramps to improve entry access, and replacing round door handles with lever-style handles.
 Rearranging furniture to create wider pathways and ensuring proper lighting throughout the space can also greatly enhance visibility and ease of movement.
+Check local regulations to ensure your upgrades meet compliance requirements.

 How can I make sure my short-term rental in Nova Scotia is accessible now and in the future?